The SLIC Wikimedian in Residence project aims to advance Open Knowledge objectives in Scotland's public libraries.

 The focus of the project is to improve the contribution libaries make to the digital landscape and widen access to the rich content stored by libraries.
 During the first phase, Wikipedia training was delivered across six library services throughout Scotland.
 Now in it's second phase, the project has expanded with librarians from 18 Scottish library services receiving training.

 The Wikimedian in Residence project was proposed by Inverclyde Libraries in partnership with CultureNL Libraries.
 It is funded through the Public Library Improvement Fund (PLIF), which is administered by SLIC on behalf of the Scottish Government.

-The residency aims to establish public libraries as quality content creators in the digital sphere, and to provide open access to freely usable content about Scottish culture.
-This will be delivered through training, advocacy, and events.
-SLIC recognises that the aims of Wikimedia, and the aims of Scotland’s libraries, are in alignment.
+The residency aims to establish public libraries as quality content creators in the digital sphere, providing open access to freely usable content about Scottish culture.
+Delivered through training, advocacy and events, SLIC recognises that the aims of Wikimedia and Scotland’s libraries are in alignment.

 Are you interested in open knowledge, culture & licensing?
 Would you like more people to gain access to, and use, your collections?
 Do you have collections of material which you feel would be suitable for licensing under and open licence?
 Do your service have staff who may be interested in getting involved with this project?
 Please email firstname.lastname@example.org.